Solarisbank/identhub-android/README.md

 ```

 Once the IdentHub SDK has been downloaded, Gradle will use it from your local cache.

+### Optional dependency to Fourthline SDK
+The Fourthline SDK is not publicly available.
+Please get in contact with Solarisbank to request access to it.

 ## Usage
 Add the required permissions for IdentHub to your app's `Manifest.xml` file: